2023 April 7 to 20 – Sold Out

 Today we will spend time at the Sultan Palace(Kraton).
 The grand and elegant Javanese architectural style structure lies in the center of the municipality and was built in 1970.
 This is an active palace and we will have the privilege of enjoying it and visiting the intriguing Tamansari(fragrant garden).
 Next, we will visit a Batik workshop and see the process of traditional cloth being drawn on using hot wax.

 After breakfast, enjoy time at a woodcarving workshop in Mas Village.
-Here we can watch the woodcarvers at work and enjoy the time to shop and view some of the creations.
+Here we can watch the woodcarvers at work and enjoy time shopping and viewing some of the creations.

 Next, we will make our way to Kintamani, a spectacular mountain resort overlooking Lake Batur and Bali’s highest volcanic crater.
 We will enjoy a local organic lunch while taking in the view.